QITI/LuxBeam/README.md

 import Luxbeam
 from Luxbeam.sample import number_image

-#  This is the equivalent example of displaying non-scrolling images in LB 4600 in the user guide.
+#  This is the equivalent example of displaying non-scrolling images in the LB 4600 user guide.

 # Connect to the Luxbeam
 luxbeam = Luxbeam.Luxbeam("192.168.0.10", timeout=1)  # modify the ip address if required.

 # Prepare the image (display 123 on the DMD)
 image = number_image(123, luxbeam.cols, luxbeam.rows)